sephiroth2029/concurrency-a2/README.md

 #### **3. Chaos testing and improvement of microservices**
 ##### **Description**
-Chaos testing is a relatively new approach to testing initiated by [Netflix][31], in which failure is introduced to a system to ensure that it will be able to withstand those failures while still providing a good quality level to incoming requests.
-One such tool Chaos Engineering tools is [Chaos Monkey][32].
+Chaos testing is a relatively new approach to testing initiated by [Netflix][31], in which failure is introduced to a system to ensure that it will be able to withstand those failures while still providing good-quality responses to incoming requests.
+One tool to automate Chaos Engineering is [Chaos Monkey][32].

-The core idea behind chaos testing is to prove right or wrong a hypothesis regarding the system's stability.
+The core idea behind Chaos Engineering is to prove right or wrong a hypothesis regarding the system's stability.
 If the outcome was the expected result, then the level of confidence on the system increases, and if it fails then actions should be taken to improve the resilience of the system.
 Netflix has developed and open sourced tools to be able to respond to failure.
 [Hystrix][33] is one of them, and it is meant to setup fallback handlers to respond to undesired conditions, such as latency, service errors and service communication problems.

 Finally, monitoring applications allows to obtain insights about the production state and behavior of microservices.
 There are several tools to do this, and Netflix has also open sourced the [Hystrix dashboard][34] to provide real-time statistics of microservices' endpoints.